t-mon/guh-webserver/README.md

 ### License & Copyright

-// Copyright (C) 2015 guh
+Copyright (c) 2015 guh

-//
-// This software may be modified and distributed under the terms
-// of the MIT license.
+This software may be modified and distributed under the terms of the MIT license.
 See the LICENSE file for details.